uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

-# Big Data and The Three V's
+# Big Data and The Three Vs

 Being able to find patterns in huge amounts of data can be incredibly valuable for making decisions, such as for setting prices, making recommendations, and detecting suspicious activities.
 This is why *"Big Data"* is a bit of a buzzword in tech and in commercial industries these days.
 But how big does it have to be to be called "Big Data"?

 Big data is a phrase used to mean an amount of data that is so large and is generated so quickly that it is difficult to store and analyse using traditional sequential programming and storage techniques.
-Big data has three main qualities: Volume, Variety, and Velocity (often referred to as the "3Vs"), and we'll look at each of these in this section
+Big data has three main qualities: Volume, Variety, and Velocity (often referred to as the "three Vs"), and we'll look at each of these in this section

 ## Volume